clevercanyon/utilities.webw/dev/.files/README.md

 # Clever Canyon Dotfiles

-PLEASE DO NOT EDIT FILES IN THIS DIRECTORY!
+PLEASE DO NOT EDIT FILES IN THIS DIRECTORY!<br />
-This directory, and all files within, are updated automatically.
+This directory, and all files within, are updated automatically.<br />
 Instead of editing here, please review <https://github.com/clevercanyon/skeleton>.